-After Spain began settling California, the Tongva and other Native Americans were forced to move to nearby missions, where they learned new trades and were introduced to Christianity.
+After Spain began settling California, the Tongva and other Native Americans were forced to move to nearby missions, where were converted to Christianity.
 Thus, the Tongva became known as the Gabrielino, named after the nearby Mission San Gabriel.

 In 1784 a Spanish soldier, Manuel Nieto, received a land grant of 300,000 acres as a reward for his military service and to encourage settlement in California.
 Nieto’s acreage was reduced in 1790 because of a dispute with the Mission San Gabriel, but he still laid claim to 167,000 acres stretching from the hills north of Whittier to the sea, and from today’s Los Angeles River to the Santa Ana River.
 Upon his death in 1804, his children inherited his property.